shaypal5/awesome-twitter-data/README.rst

 Lost Datasets
 -------------

-* Kwak10www - A dataset consisting of 41.7 million user profiles, 1.47 billion social relations, 4,262 trending topics, and 106 million tweets.
+* Kwak10www - A dataset consisting of 41.7 million user profiles, 1.47 billion social relations, 4,262 trending topics, and 106 million tweets, collected between July 6th, 2009 to July 31st, 2009.
 From the `"What is Twitter, a Social Network or a News Media?" paper <http://an.kaist.ac.kr/traces/WWW2010.html>`_.
 The social graph part of that data set is available on `the paper's webpage <http://an.kaist.ac.kr/traces/WWW2010.html>`_.

 * `twitter7 <http://snap.stanford.edu/data/twitter7.html>`_ - A dataset consisting of nearly 580 million Twitter posts from 20 million users covering a 8 month period from June 2009 to February 2010.
 Estimated to be about 20-30% of all posts published on Twitter during that time frame.
 Created as part of [`J. Yang, J. Leskovec.
 Temporal Variation in Online Media.
 ACM International Conference on Web Search and Data Mining (WSDM '11), 2011. <http://ilpubs.stanford.edu:8090/984/1/paper-memeshapes.pdf>`_].